-Assuming that you're not an IT guru, you will need some assistance writing your job description.
-You can’t just put out a job listing that says, 'I need an IT professional', or you will end up with hundreds of bad applicants.
-You could always search the internet for a job description, which is not a bad idea, and then adjust the description to fit your business needs.
-You could also take a stab at writing the description yourself.
-For the sake of efficiency, I would suggest that you find a job description online and modify it/write it to reflect your specific business needs.
-Just don't let your high school English teacher know that you're plagiarizing (just kidding, I don't think those rules exist here, make sure your bibliography is updated though, lol)
+You will likely need assistance writing a job description for an IT specialist if you're not an IT guru.
+You can’t just put out a job listing that says, "I need an IT professional," or you will end up with hundreds of bad applicants.
+You could always search the internet for a job description and adjust it to fit your business needs.
+You could also take a stab at writing the job listing yourself.
+The most efficient option is to find a job description online and modify it to reflect your company's needs.
+Ensure you make sufficient changes to avoid plagiarism in creating a job listing identical to one from another company.

-- 4 years of experience and a B.S.
-Degree in IT or 10 years of experience with A+ Certification
+- 4 years of experience and a B.S. degree in IT or 10 years of experience with A+ Certification

 - Network security experience

-- Server Management
+- Server management capabilities

 Once you publish your job listing, it's only a matter of time until you can assess your list of candidates and select potential interviewees.